-We are a linguist, a language teacher, a grammy winning music producer, engineers, artists and more! inspiring children to learn languages and culture using art, music and the very latest in paper electronic innovation.
+We are linguists, artists, composers, a language teacher (and mom of a trilingual), a dozen volunteer interns, and a Grammy-winning music producer and sound engineer (and so much more) - and we are devoted to inspiring children to learn languages and culture using art, music, sound and the very latest in paper electronic innovation.

-We each offer unique linguistic and cultural backgrounds that we pridefully weave into the TA-DA! tapestry.
-None of us had stepped foot in the same room when we embarked on this journey, but we’ve become a united force, sharing hopes, dreams, fears - and the belief and passion for this first-of-its-kind endeavor.
+We each offer unique linguistic and cultural backgrounds that we weave into the TA-DA! tapestry with pride.
+None of us had set foot in the same room when we embarked on this journey, but we’ve become a united force, sharing hopes, dreams, fears - and the belief and passion for this first-of-its-kind endeavor.

-The TA-DA! family makes it fun, and easy, for kids to learn languages and culture.
-When children learn a language, they earn a better understanding of the world.
+The TA-DA! family makes it fun, and easy, for kids to learn languages and culture no matter language(s) is spoken at home.

 CEO & Founder

-When not supporting and encouraging her lovely team members, Michelle enjoys culturally diverse, sunny living with her trilingual family (French, Dutch and English) in San Francisco Bay.
+When not supporting and encouraging her lovely team members, Michelle enjoys culturally diverse, sunny living with her trilingual family (French, Dutch and English) in the San Francisco Bay area.
 She lives and breathes language and culture and has many sleepless nights from sheer idea invasion.
 She lives for children’s causes and calls herself lucky for having been able to do what she loves, teaching French and English around the globe, from kindergarten to university.
-(She just returned to the States after a near decade-long stint in her husband’s country Belgium.)
+(She just returned to the States after nearly a decade in her husband’s country Belgium.)
 Michelle has degrees in both language and radio/TV/film and was actually a journalist in another life.
 When she returns to her roots, she’s with family in Nashville sporting cowboy boots - and just maybe letting slip the occasional ‘y’all'.
 (That's her running the streets of Germany...in another of her former lives.)

 Sound & Music Maestro

 You may think we are making this stuff up as we go along, but Kelsey just happens to be the second twin of our team.
 (See what we mean about good things?)
-She ‘too’, graduated with a BFA from CSUF in Los Angeles.
+She too, graduated with a BFA from CSUF in Los Angeles.
 Kelsey grew up with both Filipino and Mexican heritage in Los Angeles and says she remembers as a little girl dreaming about becoming a children’s book illustrator.
-She calls this project her ‘happy place’ (on most days).
+She has been known to call this project her ‘happy place’.
 When not conjuring up enchanting characters on magical adventures as the star talent behind the Language Adventure series, she’s creating gorgeous backgrounds for the Los Angeles animation studio 6 Point Harness.

 DR. CHARLES CHANG